barisdemiray/dumbbell/README.md

 Result is reported on the frontend like shown in the following section.

+It is deployed on https://dumbbell.herokuapp.com/ but please be patient as the backend is on a Docker on a small DigitalOcean droplet.
+Thanks.

 ## Design

 Backend is a Node.js application that uses the built-in `http` to create a simple web server.
 Then, mostly using the module `execa` it carries out the tasks listed above and sends back information to frontend.